Same-sex marriage in Nebraska: Native American nations

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
-The Winnebago called two-spirit individuals teją́cowįga (/win/).
-They were believed to have been blessed by the spirit of the Moon, and were "holy and highly respected for special gifts such as prophesy, healing, artistry, and excelling at women's tasks".
+The Winnebago call two-spirit individuals teją́cowįga (/win/).
+They are believed to have been blessed by the spirit of the Moon, and are "holy and highly respected for special gifts such as prophesy, healing, artistry, and excelling at women's tasks".
 Many teją́cowįga married cisgender men without indication of polygyny.
 The Ponca refer to them as míⁿquga (/oma/).
-They were believed to have been "instructed by the Moon", and would sometimes take men as partners.
+They are believed to have been "instructed by the Moon", and would sometimes take men as partners.
 In the Chiwere language, two-spirit people are called mihxóge (/iow/).
 "The mihxóge were respectfully treated as a special class of religious leaders.
 Among the late Baxoje, Jiwére-Ñút'achi elders, the mihxóge were still regarded with awe for their spiritual connection and consecrated role in harmony with the Holy Grandfather spirits. [...]
 They're half man, half woman.
 And they don't have (heterosexual) relationship(s).
 They do something (to fulfill needs) among themselves. [...]
 They're not crazy.
 They just got that born in them.
 Born in their nature."
-Two-spirit people had "visions of female deities or the Moon that served to endorse their identity".
-Sauk two-spirit individuals, known as nîshwi manetôwaki, also characterized their gender role change as "an unfortunate destiny which they cannot avoid, being supposed to be impelled to this course by a vision from the female spirit that resides in the Moon."
-They were sacred and honored annually with a dance in which only those men who had had sexual intercourse with a nîshwi manetôwaki were allowed to participate.
+Two-spirit people have "visions of female deities or the Moon that serve to endorse their identity".
+Sauk two-spirit individuals, known as nîshwi manetôwaki, also characterize their gender role change as "an unfortunate destiny which they cannot avoid, being supposed to be impelled to this course by a vision from the female spirit that resides in the Moon."
+Traditionally, they were sacred and honored annually with a dance in which only those men who had had sexual intercourse with a nîshwi manetôwaki were allowed to participate.